Tenacom/.github/CONTRIBUTING.md

   ```

 - DO only use the English language for identifier names.
 Prefer American spelling, e.g. `color` instead of `colour` ([more examples of spelling differences](https://www.oxfordinternationalenglish.com/differences-in-british-and-american-spelling/)).
-- DO only use the English language in comments.
-Please write in [plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html) as much as you can: we are not all native speakers.

 #### Source files and their names